BranchMetrics/ios-branch-deep-linking-attribution/README.md

 //TODO: Remove for launch
 let branch: Branch = Branch.getTestInstance();
 ```

-#### Arguments
+#####Discussion
+To retrieve an instance with the test key stored in plist, use this method.
+This will also enable debug and log all Branch requests to the console.

+#####Parameters

 **Branch key** (NSString *) _optional_
-: If you don't store the Branch key in the plist file, you have the option of passing this key as an argument
+: If you don't store the Branch key in the plist file, you have the option of passing this key as an argument.

 ### Init Branch Session And Deep Link Routing Function

 To deep link, Branch must initialize a session to check if the user originated from a link.
 This call will initialize a new session _every time the app opens_.
 100% of the time the app opens, it will call the deep link handling block to inform you whether the user came from a link.
 If your app opens with keys in the params, you'll want to route the user depending on the data you passed in.
 Otherwise, send them to a generic screen.

-Call this in
+Call this in (Question: Is "Call this in" a complete sentence, or should there be more information?)

-#### Method

 ###### Objective-C
 ```objc